-The OCFS 2015 realignment of tasks/scope of work included the creation of a Children's Behavioral Health Team, separate and district from its former placement within the Intervention and Coordination of Care Team.
+The OCFS 2015 realignment of tasks/scope of work included the creation of a Children's Behavioral Health Team, separate and distinct from its former placement within the Child Welfare Team.
 The Children's Behavioral Health Services Team will be assisting with policy development, provider engagement, and improvement of all behavioral health services.
-The team leader will be working closely with the resource coordinators to amend our Maine Care policies and to develop provider capacity across Maine as well as be working closely with other staff within CBHS to increase the integrity of our services as well as to establish measureable performance outcomes.
+The team leader will be working closely with the resource coordinators to amend Maine Care policies.
+The team leader will also work towards developing provider capacity across Maine as well as working closely with other staff within CBHS to increase the integrity of our services.
+Additionally they will as establish measureable performance outcomes for those involved.